Skip to content

 Open folder in the Windows Media Player app

-When the File Explorer browser window opens, click the folder containing the music files you want to play.
+When the File Explorer browser window appears, click the folder containing the music files you want to play.

 Add folder to the Music library

-When the Media Player app opens, click the Music library button on the left sidebar to open it.
+Once the Media Player app is open, click the Music library button found on the left sidebar.

 Select Music library on the left pane